Back to California

 Terms To Know

-A type of sales tax that is charged on the sale or purchase of goods and services within a county.
+A tax charged on the sale of goods and some services in a county.

 Limits and Unknowns